thierrymoudiki/thierrymoudiki.github.io/_posts/2026-01-01-theta-vs-dynrmf-on-M1-M3-Tourism.md

 *What forecasting methods have you found most reliable in your work?
 Share your experiences in the comments below.*

-Please sign and share this petition [https://www.change.org/stop_torturing_T_Moudiki](https://www.change.org/stop_torturing_T_Moudiki) -- after seeriously researching my background and contributions to the field.
+Please sign and share this petition [https://www.change.org/stop_torturing_T_Moudiki](https://www.change.org/stop_torturing_T_Moudiki) -- after seriously researching my background and contributions to the field.

 ![image-title-here]({{base}}/images/2026-01-01/2026-01-01-image1.png){:class="img-responsive"}